gluppler/Computer-Networks/Huawei_HCIA-Datacom.md

 8. **Header Checksum**: Error detection for IP header

 **Key Exam Points:**
-- TTL = 1: Router discards packet and sends ICMP "Time Exceeded" message
+- **TTL (Time to Live)**: The TTL field is a mechanism to prevent packets from looping infinitely in a network.
+Every router that processes a packet decrements (subtracts 1) the TTL value.
+If a router receives a packet and the TTL becomes **0**, the router must discard the packet and typically sends an **ICMP Time Exceeded** message back to the source.

-- `ping` uses ICMP Echo Request (Type 8) and Echo Reply (Type 0)
+- **ICMP Echo (ping)**: The `ping` utility uses **ICMP Echo** messages to test reachability.
+The source sends an **ICMP Echo Request**, and the destination responds with an **ICMP Echo Reply**.
+If the Echo Reply is received, connectivity is confirmed.
+ICMP port unreachable and ICMP host unreachable are "Destination Unreachable" error messages, and ICMP Redirect is used by routers to inform a host of a better path, not to test connectivity.

 ### Whats the format of an IP Address?